-The principle activities of the Company during the course of the financial year were to provide trustee and administration services to Local Authorities Superannuation Fund (LASF) and administration services to Vision Pooled Superannuation Trust (VPST).
+The principle activities of the Company during the course of the financial year were to provide trustee and administration services to superannuation entities, being Local Authorities Superannuation Fund (LASF) and administration services to Vision Pooled Superannuation Trust (VPST).

 3. Operating and financial review